 Punchy graphics performance above its weight

-The AMD Radeon RX Vega 56 is one of the best value-packed graphics card on the market right now.
-Benchmarks prove it runs faster than the Nvidia GTX 1070 and, thanks to the Bitcoin mining craze, it’s also cheaper to boot.
-Again, it can be a tricky GPU to track down, and it's power consumption means it can end up being a pricey GPU to run 24/7 in a mining rig, but it performs very well at mining, so if you can find one, it's definitely worth considering.
+The AMD Radeon RX Vega 56 is one of the best value-loaded graphics card on the market right now.
+Benchmarks confirm that it runs faster than the Nvidia GTX 1070 and, thanks to the Bitcoin mining craze, it’s also cheaper to boot.
+Again, it can be a tricky GPU to track down, and it's power consumption means it might end up being an expensive GPU to run 24/7 in a mining rig.
+Still, it's excellent at mining, so if you can find one, it's definitely a worthy contender.

 Nvidia GTX 1080 Ti